-Risk Implications
+(d) Risk Implications

-4.11 Entering into a new flexible purchasing contract for the supply of gas enables purchases to be timed to avoid unusual market price spikes and also spreads the risk of price fluctuations.
+Entering into a new flexible purchasing contract for the supply of electricity enables purchases to be timed to avoid unusual market price spikes and also spreads the risk of price fluctuations.
 It does not guarantee that all energy is purchased at the lowest possible price available during a particular period but experience during the current contracts has shown that overall this approach has resulted in procurement at below average prices.
 This provides the best opportunity to generate savings but does not guarantee that savings will be achieved as this depends on market prices.

-- 4.12 The risk associated with not operating a responsive and flexible energy purchasing strategy is that contracts will not be secured at the best price for the authority, albeit this strategy/ new contract will minimise the risk of price exposure to the Council we still expect to see year on year increases, more so on electric due to the Electricity Market Reform (EMR).
+The risk associated with not operating a responsive and flexible energy purchasing strategy is that contracts will not be secured at the best price for the authority, albeit this strategy/ new contract will minimise the risk of price exposure to the Council we still expect to see year on year increases, more so on electric due to the Electricity Market Reform (EMR).
 In the future we face a combination of factors which are likely to increase energy prices.
 These include increasing dependence on gas imports, ambitious environmental targets and the need to replace ageing power stations.

-Through evaluating both our own supplier's predictions and that of the wider market place we believe these future pressures are as accurate as Officers can presently forecast. - 4.13 Schools and academies have been made aware of the upcoming gas contract through regular newsletters and an energy and water seminar held on 20 April 2016.
-It is proposed to continue to include them within the energy procurement exercise in order to assist them in obtaining competitive prices for their gas supplies.
+Schools and academies have been made aware of the upcoming electricity contract through regular newsletters and an energy and water seminar held on 25 April 2018.
+It is proposed to continue to include them within the energy procurement exercise in order to assist them in obtaining competitive prices for their electricity supplies.
 When procuring energy for the organisation as a single entity, there is a risk that if schools were to leave the contract, a negative impact may be felt upon the Council, having agreed with a supplier to supply a particular volume, only for it then to significantly decrease.
 By using a Central Purchasing Body to procure energy we are mitigating this risk, due to the huge volumes involved with the energy contracts should a few schools decide to remove themselves from the proposed arrangements, this would not have an impact taken as a whole for the Council or the other schools.

-Environmental Implications
+(e) Environmental Implications

-- 4.14 Energy management will continue to be incorporated within the gas contracts.
-Data from Automatic Meter Reading devices located across the Council's sites, including schools, will be used by Corona Energy 4 Retail Limited to bill the Council; ensuring the Council is billed on actual readings rather than estimated readings. - 4.15 AMR and billing data will be collated, monitored and held by the Council through its energy management software.
+Energy management will continue to be incorporated within the electricity contracts.
+Data from Automatic Meter Reading devices located across the Council's sites, including schools, will be used by RWE npower to bill the Council; ensuring the Council is billed on actual reads, rather than estimated reads.

+AMR and billing data will be collated, monitored and held by Bedford Borough Council through the Councils energy management software.
 This will continue to assist the Council in monitoring and targeting its energy use, and thus carbon emissions.
 Building managers and schools and academies will be given access to this via an online web browser system.

-Equalities Impact
+(f) Equalities Impact

-4.16 In preparing this report, due consideration has been given to the Borough Council's statutory Equality Duty to eliminate unlawful discrimination, advance equality of opportunity and foster good relations, as set out in Section 149(1) of the Equality Act 2010.
+In preparing this report, due consideration has been given to the Borough Council's statutory Equality Duty to eliminate unlawful discrimination, advance equality of opportunity and foster good relations, as set out in Section 149(1) of the Equality Act 2010.

-4.17 A relevance test for equality has been completed.
+A relevance test for equality has been completed.
 The equality test determined that there are no equality and diversity implications in connection with the proposals that are set out in this report, and no differential impacts are reasonably foreseeable.
 In considering this report the Council recognises that it will need to ensure that all departments of the Council and schools and academies receive clear, regular communication and support on this energy procurement strategy.